Multnomah County invites the public to review and comment on its annual report regarding its stormwater management plan.

 The annual report is a requirement of the county’s National Pollutant Discharge and Elimination System Municipal Separate Storm Sewer (NPDES MS4) Phase I permit.
 The county solicits public comment and review of the stormwater management activities completed in the past year before the report is submitted to the Oregon Department of Environmental Quality.

-The draft 2019 annual report is available online at https://multco.us/water-quality-program/reports-and-plans.
-It summarizes activities for the permit year ending June 30, 2019.
+The draft 2014 annual report is available online at http://web.multco.us/roads/water-quality-program.
+It summarizes activities for the permit year ending June 30, 2014.
+This year the county has also completed a draft Stormwater Retrofit Strategy that can be downloaded from the same webpage.